bread-modular/bread-modular/modules/32bit/code/32bit/README.md

 python3 scripts/make_installer.py
 ```

-Then it will generate a set of packages in the `dist` directory.
+The script will:
+1. Detect all available apps from `main/CMakeLists.txt`
+2. Build a separate firmware for each app
+3. Package each firmware in its own directory in `dist/`

+For example, if you have `fxrack` and `reverb` apps, it will generate:
+- `dist/fxrack_<version>/`
+- `dist/reverb_<version>/`

+Each directory contains a complete firmware package with `manifest.json` and all required flash files.
 The version name is taken from `../../VERSION`.

 ## Uploading Firmwares